 - IRS Form 8283 and possibly Form 8282 if the charity sells the asset within three years

-Deductions are generally limited to 30% of AGI (20% for gifts to private foundations) but still offer a powerful way to offset taxable income from liquidity events or business exits.
+Deductions are generally capped at 30% of AGI, or 20% for gifts to private foundations.
+Still, this is a powerful way to offset taxable income around liquidity events or business exits.

 4. Tangible Personal Property